misspent/Random-Stuff/README.md

 [AdAway](<https://github.com/AdAway/AdAway>) - Widely used + recommended (Use with host file for BEST ad blocking experience across the WHOLE phone) | [1](<https://www.reddit.com/r/fossdroid/comments/1agzdyv/adaway_what_is_it_blocking/komllne/>)
 [I root for](https://www.reddit.com/r/Android/comments/kogzrt/is_rooting_still_worth_the_effort_in_2021/ghrc3zk/), [2](https://www.reddit.com/r/androidroot/comments/17uycnw/what_are_the_benefits_of_rooting_android_in_2023/k96ytqo/), [3](<https://www.reddit.com/r/Android/comments/96r4qz/is_rooting_your_device_still_worth_it/e42umay/>):
 - Adaway
-- Adds removal without using vpn
-- Call recording (I use skvalex with the Magisk module)
-- Titanium backup & restore - (getting less important as more app details are synced in the cloud) - also for debloat by freezing system junk
+- Greenify
 - Battery Charge Limit
-- Greenify
+- Custom boot animation's
-- Island for 2 whatsapp accounts on one phone
 - Amplify to reduce wakelocks
-- Root features of Notification Center for Pebble
 - Uninstall/disable bloatware
+- Ads removal without using vpn
+- Viper4android for audio tweaks
+- root browser (I use Solid Explorer)
+- Island for 2 whatsapp accounts on one phone
 - Full app backup and restore with Swift Backup
-- root browser (I use Solid Explorer)
-- Viper4android for audio tweaks
+- Root features of Notification Center for Pebble
 - Kernel Audiutor to tweak performance + good battery
-- Custom boot animation's
+- Call recording (I use skvalex with the Magisk module)
+- Titanium backup & restore - (getting less important as more app details are synced in the cloud) - also for debloat by freezing system junk
 I never use custom roms anymore.
 I like Motorola phones and their stock ROMs are pretty decent.
 Also I have had a lot of trouble with mobile networks on custom ROMS - VOLTE stops working and other bugs.